 I think it’s time we stop, children, what's that sound,

-The freelancers sour/noisy stomach finally calmed down during his second happy hour beer, after turning in his work in at 4:55 p.m., once again, in the nick of time.
-When he told the tale of the "stuffed hot dog" and the belly ache, he made it seem funny to those around the elbow of the marble bar, "Hey, make sure to leave off the catsup and mayonnaise."
+The freelancer turned in his work at 4:50 p.m.
+An hour later his sour and noisy stomach had finally calmed down during his second happy hour beer.
+When he recounted the tale of the stuffed frankfurter, and the Buffalo Springfield song, and the belly ache, he made it seem mildly funny to those gathered around the elbow of the marble bar.

-In his element, the freelancer’s audience of familiar faces laughed/groaned on cue when he finished off with, “Oh well, a panhandler, some paranoia, some heartburn, another deadline met.
-What can I say? -- it was all for what it’s worth.”
+In his element, the freelancer’s audience of familiar faces laughed and groaned, on cue, when he finished his tale off with, “Oh well, a panhandler, a dash of paranoia, a dose of heartburn, and another deadline met.
+What can I say? -- I suppose it was all, ahem, for what it’s worth.”